jamasoftware-ps/Community-Reports/README.md

 ## Installation Process:

-### On-Prem Customer:
+### On-Prem & Cloud Customers:
 Each community report includes a ReadMe of about the report including the installation instructions and configuration settings.
 Some reports have multiple versions which cater to different databases, so pay close attention that you download the correct one.
-Please note that BIRT reports cannot be downloaded via a right-click; the raw text should be saved in a text-editing program with the extension .rptdesign.
 1. Download the community report file you would like installed to your instance.
 2. Navigate to the Admin screen of your instance.
 3. On the left navigation menu select the *Reports* option.